cosmos/ibc-go/docs/app-modules/interchain-accounts/parameters.md

 #### AllowMessages

-The `AllowMessages` parameter provides the ability for a chain to limit the types of messages or transactions that it chooses to facilitate by defining an allowlist using the Protobuf message TypeURL format.
+The `AllowMessages` parameter provides the ability for a chain to limit the types of messages or transactions that hosted interchain accounts are authorized to execute by defining an allowlist using the Protobuf message TypeURL format.

 For example, a Cosmos SDK based chain that elects to provide hosted Interchain Accounts with the ability of governance voting and staking delegations will define its parameters as follows: